yhnavein/react-collapsible/README.md

 This will run the webpack build and open the example.

+## Issues

+Please create an issue for any bug or feature requests.

+Here is a plain [JSFiddle](https://jsfiddle.net/sm7n31p1/1/) to use for replicating bugs.

 ## Licence
 React Responsive Collapsible Section Component is [MIT licensed](LICENSE.md)